jonathanviber/tyk-oas-demo/README.md

 - **Circuit breaker** all endpoints should implement a circuit breaker
 - **Caching** Most GET endpoints should cache in REDIS
 - **Rate Limiting** Some endpoints should use rate limiting with REDIS as the storage.
+- **JWT Auth** Authenticating a JWT by using a JWKS
+- **Request Validation** validating of headers, query strings, payload etc. based on the OAS schema
 - **HTTP/2** Requests form the client to TYK and requests from TYK to the upstream should be HTTP/2